actionml/docs.actionml.com/awssetupguide.md

 The Universal Recommender is supplied as an example of an Apache PredictionIO template.
 It is one of the more popular ones but any template may be installed and run on this machine.

+    ```
     cd ur
     ./examples/integration-test
+    ```

-The test will run several stages that create an empty app/dataset, fill it with sample data, build the Universal Recommender, use it to create a model from the dataset, deploy a PredictionServer hosting the UR, make a bunch of sample queries, compare them to the expected results and print the differences.
-So no differences means the test passes.
+The test will run several stages that create an empty app/dataset, fill it with sample data, build the Universal Recommender, use it to create a model from the dataset, deploy a PredictionServer for UR queries, make a bunch of sample queries to test features, compare them to the expected results and print the differences, then shutdown the PredictionServer.
+No differences means the test passes.

 The script `examples/integration-test` shows how to run all stages of PredictionIO and the Universal Recommender. `examples/import_handmade.py` shows how to use the Python SDK to send data to the EventServer.
-You can also use REST of any of the other language SDKs for PHP, Java, iOS, and Ruby.
+You can also use REST or any of the other language SDKs for PHP, Java, iOS, and Ruby.
 See the [Apache PredicitonIO site](http://predictionio.incubator.apache.org/) for details.
+Go to "Integrating with Your App" &mdash;> "List of SDKs"

 ## What Now?

+To configure and use the Universal Recommender see the docs [here](/docs/ur)

 Using Git you can download any of the Apache PredictionIO templates.
 These each contain a type of Machine Learning algorithm to accomplish some task.
 See the [PIO Tempalate Gallery](http://predictionio.incubator.apache.org/gallery/template-gallery/) for some choices.

 ## Support

 PredictionIO does no Machine Learning itself, it is a high performance scalable framework that does all the work like dataset storage and maintenance, model storage, command line interface and other things that all algorithms need.
-It provides an API that algorithms use to become a ***template***.
-The ***template*** is where the Machine Learning happens so support for PIO is separate from the templates.
+It provides an API that algorithms use to become a ***Template***.
+The ***Template*** is where the Machine Learning happens so support for PIO is separate from the templates.

 If you have questions about PredictionIO's functions look to the Apache [PredictionIO support page](http://predictionio.incubator.apache.org/support/).